Our eye care specialists are here to help you see your best. Buy two pairs of glasses and the exam is on us!

-These shades have a devoted fan base.
-But they aren’t your only option.
+Polarized sunglasses have a devoted fan base.
+But they aren’t your only option to reduce glare.
 Here’s how to know if this lens coating is right for you.

-The sun’s rays bounce off smooth, shiny surfaces and into your eyes.
+The sun’s harmful rays bounce off smooth, shiny surfaces and into your eyes.
 Polarized lenses help block out the blinding glare.
-Sport these sunglasses rather than traditional ones and the difference is easy to see.
+If you’ve tried these sunglasses before, the difference between them and traditional sunglasses is easy to notice.

-“Polarized sunglasses reduce glare, improve contrast, and make vision sharper,” says David Teed, O.D., an optometrist who practices at America’s Best Contacts & Eyeglasses in McKinney, Texas.
+“Polarized sunglasses are designed to reduce glare, improve contrast, and make vision sharper,” says David Teed, O.D., an optometrist who practices at America’s Best Contacts & Eyeglasses in McKinney, Texas.

-But are polarized sunglasses actually better for your eyes?
+But are polarized sunglasses better for your eyes?
 And are they right for everyone?
-Not necessarily.
-Here’s what you need to know about this popular lens coating.
+Learn more about the advantages of these popular sunglasses — and if they’re the right fit for you.

 Polarized lenses have a chemical coating on them that filters light in a specific way.
 The lenses only let vertical light through, while blocking out light that approaches your eyes horizontally.
-That includes light that bounces off surfaces like car hoods and bodies of water, according to the American Academy of Ophthalmology.
+That includes light reflected off uneven surfaces like car hoods and bodies of water, according to the American Academy of Ophthalmology.

 While polarized lenses have many pros, they also have a few cons, including a higher price tag than traditional sunglasses.
 And according to Dr. Teed, not everyone needs the priciest shades.
 Here are his recommendations: